mDIS Backups

 In order to restore forms and models, you must do this:

-For forms, put the respective *.json file into backend/dis_template/forms.
+For forms, put the respective *.json

-For models/tables put the respective *.json file into backend/dis_template/templates.
+For models/tables, put the respective *.json

-The Code Generator of the Template manager will pick up the uploaded json file, and generate a new form or model for you.
+The Code Generator of the Template manager will pick up the uploaded JSON file and generate a new form or model for you.

-If the table has not been created yet, start with the .json for the table, then upload the *.json for the form.
+If the table has not been created yet, start with the .json

 Replacing Forms is easy, but Replacing Tables is harder

-It is easy to restore a data-entry-form by uploading JSON files.
-The form will be created instantly, because a form is a standalone object in mDIS.
+It is easy to restore a data-entry form by uploading JSON files.
+The form will be created instantly because a form is a standalone object in mDIS.

-Restoring mysql Objects
+Restoring MySQL Objects

-Filling empty mysql tables must be done in a certain sequential order, and requires working with the mDIS File-Importer which is part of the "File-Upload" GUI feature, but see also the developer docs.
+Filling empty MySQL tables must be done in a certain sequential order and requires working with the mDIS File-Importer, which is part of the "File-Upload" GUI feature, but see also the developer docs.

-For low-level access try the Adminer mySQL Administration tool (if it is installed with mDIS).
+For low-level access, try the Adminer MySQL Administration tool (if it is installed with mDIS).

-For details describing the process of restoring the mDIS mySQL database, also read this extra document.
+For details describing the process of restoring the mDIS MySQL database, also read this extra document.

-Restoring Virtualbox Instances
+Restoring VirtualBox Instances

-Full .ova file: Simply load the .ova file into Virtualbox.
-YOu can use the interactive tool "VirtualBox Manager" to restore to a new virtual machine, or to overwrite an older one.
+file into VirtualBox.
+You can use the interactive tool "VirtualBox Manager" to restore to a new virtual machine or to overwrite an older one.

-Restore a Virtualbox snapshot:
+Restore a VirtualBox snapshot:

 # vboxmanage snapshot <VM-NAME> restore <SNAPSHOT-NAME>